department-of-veterans-affairs/va.gov-team/products/va-notify/custom-reply-to-email/README.md

 ![image](https://user-images.githubusercontent.com/99204969/167147341-b81cc1a1-02de-47b5-b143-ce5304d99db1.png)

 ## Configuration
+The default from email is: do-not-reply@notifications.va.gov
+The default reply-to email is: vanoreplymessages@va.gov

-This is currently managed by VA Notify.
+Customizing the reply-to email by notification template is currently managed by VA Notify.
 Self-service feature coming soon!